karunakarhv/MyPractice/Hashnode/Testing/Topics.md

 23. Navigating the Software Maze: A Deep Dive into State Transition Testing
 24. Cracking the Code: Combinatorial Testing Strategies for Efficient Software Quality Assurance
 25. Unlocking Software Quality: A Deep Dive into Use Case Testing
+26. Practical Tips and Best Practices for Conducting effective Use Case Testing

 # Topics for scheduling
-1. Practical Tips and Best Practices for Conducting effective Use Case Testing
+1. Cracking the Code: Navigating Software Complexity with Basis Path Testing

 # Topics yet to schedule